listlessbird/poland-ai-ts-workshop/exercises/004-agents-and-workflows/012-streaming-custom-data-to-the-frontend/problem/readme.md

 ```

 And again, there's examples for all of these things in the reference material, which as a generous teacher, I will link to.
 But good luck and I will see you in the solution.

+## Steps To Complete

+- Create a `MyMessage` type with custom data parts for 'slack-message' and 'slack-message-feedback'

+- Update the API to use `streamText` instead of `generateText` for the first draft and evaluation

+- Create a `createUIMessageStream` to manage the writing of messages and data parts

+- Use the `writer.write()` method to add custom data parts to the stream as they're generated

+- Update the frontend to use the custom `MyMessage` type in the `useChat` hook

+- Modify the `Message` component to render the custom data parts with appropriate styling

+- Test your implementation by running the local dev server and checking if you see the Slack message draft and feedback appearing on the screen before the final message